BACompton/csce274_04/README.txt

         clean/power button.
 Alternatively, the LED around the clean/power button will turn off when it is ready for input.
 Stop the robot by pressing the clean/power button again.
-To stop the execution of main.py, first, ensure the robot is stopped.
+To stop the execution of main.py, first, ensure that the robot is stopped.
 Next, type in 'exit' into the console and then hit enter.
-Upon sucessfully docking, you will need to press the enter key to completely terminate the program so that the pending console input operation concludes.
+Upon successfully docking, you will need to press the enter key to completely terminate the program so that the pending console input operation concludes.